gwiam/awt_atoyom/porting_scripts.md

     - scaling time works pretty much like unity
         - just set Engine.time_scale to whatever you want
     - rounding numbers can be done with snapped
+    - layers can be named in the project settings